 There are over 26,5 million software engineers in the world but even though many companies still struggle with the lack of software engineers.
 Some time ago, I wrote an article on software engineers shortage and I tried to illustrate how IT services outsourcing companies can help with that.

 Long story short – there are several reasons for that.
-Lack of experience, formal engineering education, technical skills or soft skills may be an issue alongside high salary demands.
+Lack of experience, formal engineering education, tech skills or soft skills may be an issue alongside high salary demands.

 Inexperienced candidates are mostly those newly graduated software engineers.
 Obviously, everyone needs to start their career somewhere but for a potential employer, the lack of work experience may outweigh all the advantages.
 On the other hand – there’s plenty of software developers who lack formal education, whilst plenty of employers would rather expect their future recruits to be at least an undergraduate in a STEM degree.